 Evan’s research focuses on the music of the long eighteenth century.
-In addition to his work on the sacred cantatas of Christoph Graupner, he has also published on the music of J. S. Bach, Johann Samuel Schroeter and Joseph Haydn.
+In addition to his work on the sacred cantatas of Christoph Graupner, he has also published on the music of J. S. Bach, Johann Samuel Schroeter, Joseph Haydn, and Carl Philipp Emanuel Bach.

 Email: evan.cortens [at] gmail.com